 We’re part of a world-wide grassroots movement to build local resilience and connections close to home.
 Since 2010, we’ve been mounting creative and thoughtful responses to the challenges of resource depletion, climate change, and economic instability.
 Help us unleash the power and creative genius of people and communities to create a vibrant future for generations to come.

 Scroll down for our recent activities blog.
-Coming up:

-Full Circle Farm, 1055 Dunford Way, Sunnyvale, CA (map
+Fourth Sunday of each month, 11am-12, Full Circle Farm, 1055 Dunford Way, Sunnyvale, CA (map

 Calendar of Events/Facebook group